AmingAndrei/violence.website/content/database/locations/realspace/empty.md

 ---

 `The Minotaur is a hostile entity located within the Citadel, functioning in part as its de facto guardian.
-It is one of the most dangerous known entities associated with Blackspace, and is directly responsible for the inaccessibility of the Citadel.`
+It is one of the most dangerous known entities associated with BLACKSPACE, and is directly responsible for the inaccessibility of the Citadel.`

 `Physical Description`